-In a sample of 16 annual reports for FTSE 250 entities selected from sectors where we understand the assessment of a relationship to decide whether the investor is acting as a principal or an agent is likely to be more common, we identified 1 entity that had undertaken such an assessment.
+8 In a sample of 16 annual reports for FTSE 250 entities selected from sectors where we understand the assessment of a relationship to decide whether the investor is acting as a principal or an agent is likely to be more common, we identified 1 entity that had undertaken such an assessment.

-In a sample of 16 annual reports for FTSE 250 entities selected from sectors where control arising from another party acting as a de facto agent might be expected to exist, we did not identify entities where this was the case.
+9 In a sample of 16 annual reports for FTSE 250 entities selected from sectors where control arising from another party acting as a de facto agent might be expected to exist, we did not identify entities where this was the case.

-- A19 We also recommend that the IASB undertakes a project to assess whether the application guidance in IFRS 10 paragraphs B85B to B85H remains valid for assessing whether entities meet the business purpose criteria of an investment entity8, given the recent emergence of different types of fund, specifically: - i.
+- A19 We also recommend that the IASB undertakes a project to assess whether the application guidance in IFRS 10 paragraphs B85B to B85H remains valid for assessing whether entities meet the business purpose criteria of an investment entity10, given the recent emergence of different types of fund, specifically: - i.
 Some renewables investment funds require the provision of extensive management services and strategic advice to investees, given in order to maximise the investment return.
-However, the extent of this service may represent a separate substantial business activity or a separate substantial source of income.
-Where this is the case, paragraphs B85B to B85H guidance on assessing whether entities meet the business purpose criteria of an investment entity neans that these funds cannot be classified as investment entities. - ii.
-It is common for real estate investment funds not to have exit strategies11.
+However, the extent of this service may represent a separate substantial business activity or a separate substantial source of income.11 Where this is the case, paragraphs B85B to B85H guidance on assessing whether entities meet the business purpose criteria of an investment entity12, means that these funds cannot be classified as investment entities. - ii.
+It is common for real estate investment funds not to have exit strategies13.
 The application of IFRS 10 B85F would prohibit the classification of these funds as investment entities.

 - (i) are there situations in which requiring an investment entity to measure at fair value its investment in a subsidiary that is an investment entity itself results in a loss of information?
-If so, please provide details of the useful information that is missing and explain why you think that information is useful. - (ii) are there criteria, other than those in paragraph 32 of IFRS 10, that may be relevant to the scope of application of the consolidation exception for investment entities? - A20 Where an investment entity has subsidiaries which are themselves investment entities, those subsidiaries may in turn hold a range of funds as subsidiaries.
-The intermediate investment entities may also have significant amounts of debt and hold other assets (including cash and management entities within the scope of IFRS 10 paragraph 32).
-At present all such items are incorporated within the fair value of the investment entity
+If so, please provide details of the useful information that is missing and explain why you think that information is useful. - (ii) are there criteria, other than those in paragraph 32 of IFRS 10, that may be relevant to the scope of application of the consolidation exception for investment entities? - A20 The IASB's rationale for the investment entity consolidation exception was that it is more relevant for investment entities to report fair value performance.
+Some stakeholders observe that there is a loss of information when an investor measures at

-9 IFRS 10 paragraph B85D states that 'An investment entity may ... participate in the following investment related activities ... if they are undertaken to maximise the investment return ... from its investees and do not represent a separate substantial business activity or a separate substantial source of income to the investment entity: (a) providing management services and strategic advice to an investee and (b) providing financial support to an investee, such as a loan, capital commitment or guarantee.'
+11 IFRS 10 paragraph B85D states that 'An investment entity may ... participate in the following investmentrelated activities ... if they are undertaken to maximise the investment return ... from its investees and do not represent a separate substantial business activity or a separate substantial source of income to the investment entity: (a) providing management services and strategic advice to an investee and (b) providing financial support to an investee, such as a loan, capital commitment or guarantee.'

-IFRS 10 paragraph 27b states that an investment entity is an entity that 'Commits to its investors that its business purpose is to invest funds solely for return from capital appreciation, investment income, or both.'
+12 IFRS 10 paragraph 27b states that an investment entity is an entity that 'Commits to its investors that its business purpose is to invest funds solely for return from capital appreciation, investment income, or both.'

-17 IFRS 10 paragraph B85F states that 'An investment entity shall have an exit strategy documenting how the entity plans to realise capital appreciation from substantially all of its equity investments and non-financial asset investments.'
+13 IFRS 10 paragraph B85F states that 'An investment entity shall have an exit strategy documenting how the entity plans to realise capital appreciation from substantially all of its equity investments and nonfinancial asset investments.'